marcozecchini/iot-bc-handson/README.md

 # IOT - BC hands-on class
-Introductionary slides from professor vitaletti available at this [link](https://docs.google.com/presentation/d/1UenA4HRkTk0BsRI3MWEYIjN4JbbCbxehe3j5gPjzNGg/edit#slide=id.g11abf396aee_0_11)
+Introductionary slides from professor vitaletti available at this [link](https://docs.google.com/presentation/d/1UenA4HRkTk0BsRI3MWEYIjN4JbbCbxehe3j5gPjzNGg/edit#slide=id.g11abf396aee_0_11).

+For the whole lecture, we are simulating a device connected with MQTT with our node that forward measured data to the blockchain.

 ## 1. Ethereum